openshift-telco/ocp4-offline-operator-mirror/README.md

-# OpenShift4 Offline Operator Catalog Build and Mirror
+# OpenShift4 Offline Operator Mirror and Upgrade

 > :heavy_exclamation_mark: *Red Hat support cannot assist with problems with this Repo*.

 This script will create a custom operator catalog based on the desired operators and mirror the images to a local registry, useful for air-gapped (disconnected) or restricted networks.
-Tested with OpenShift 4.6.1.
+Tested with OpenShift 4.6.3.

 What is the purpose of this?